mne-tools/mne-python/doc/faq.rst

-  Using this function to resample data before forming :class:`Epochs` for final analysis is generally discouraged because doing so effectively loses precision (and jitters) event timings, see `this gist <https://gist.github.com/Eric89GXL/01642cb3789992fbca59>`_ as a demonstration.
+  Using this function to resample data before forming :class:`Epochs` for final analysis is generally discouraged because doing so effectively loses precision of (and jitters) the event timings, see `this gist <https://gist.github.com/Eric89GXL/01642cb3789992fbca59>`_ as a demonstration.
 However, resampling raw data can be useful for (at least):